Aegiq/lightworks/docs/source/index.rst

 Introduction
 ------------

-Lightworks is designed to enable algorithms to be development and implemented on photonic quantum computing hardware.
-Also provided with Lightworks is an emulator, which features a set of local simulation tools for the testing of a provided configuration before hardware execution.
+Lightworks is an SDK designed to enable the encoding of jobs & algorithms for implementation on photonic quantum computing hardware.
+It features a set of components which allow for the configuration of a target QPU to be defined, with powerful parametrisation and visualization tools for easy display and modification of created systems.
+Also provided within Lightworks is the emulator, which is a local simulation framework for the testing of a provided configuration before hardware execution, with the ability to account for the typical hardware errors seen within a system.

 Where To Begin
 --------------